Last winter, when I visited my uncle’s home in Minnesota, I witnessed a Spider Plant with yellow leaves on his porch.

 Removing the leaves will make room for new leaves to take their place.

-The plant also needs to complete its flowering cycle, so removing the yellow leaves will prevent it from spending its energy in the wrong place.
+The plant must also complete its flowering cycle, so removing the yellow leaves will prevent it from spending its energy in the wrong place.

 However, you will need proper guidance about pruning these leaves from the plant as you don’t want to lose the healthy leaves.